DataDog/datadog-agent/docs/public/how-to/add/go-module.md

 5. If you use your module in another module within `datadog-agent`, add the `require` and `replace` directives in `go.mod`.

-    From the other module root, Install the dependency with `go get`
+    From the other module root, install the dependency with `go get`:
     ```
     go get github.com/DataDog/datadog-agent/mymodule
     ```